 Once the governors of the affected states requested federal assistance, the Federal Emergency Management Agency (FEMA), tapped the Department of Defense for military assistance.
 The same day, the U.S. Northern Command set up Joint Task Force Katrina under Lt.
-Gen. Russell L. Honore, the commander of the First U.S. Army, at Camp Shelby, Mississippi.
+Gen. Russell L. Honore', the commander of the First U.S. Army, at Camp Shelby, Mississippi.
 Maj.
-Gen. M. Scott Mayes, commander of the First Air Force, served as the task force's joint forces air component commander (JFACC).
+Gen. M. Scott Mayes, commander of the USAF First

+Air Force, served as the task force's joint forces air component commander (JFACC).
 General Mayes established the 1st Aerospace Expeditionary Task Force-Katrina at Tyndall Air Force Base, Florida.
 The task force set up various air expeditionary groups for a massive disaster relief operation.
 For example, the 97th Air Expeditionary Group was activated at Keesler.
 By September 7, the Air Force, Air Force Reserve, and the Air National Guard had deployed some 8,000 personnel for the emergency.

 USAF helicopters took part early in the disaster relief effort.
 Their role was most important in the New Orleans area, where only helicopters were allowed to fly below 20,000 feet.
-Late on August 30, the Air Force Reserve Command's 920th Rescue Wing from Patrick AFB, Florida flew large HH-60 Pave Hawk helicopters to Jackson, Mississippi in order to deliver FEMA damage assessment teams to the disaster zone.
-On August 31, they and other HH-60s from wing's 943d Rescue Group from Davis-Monthan AFB, Arizona, began flying search and rescue missions.
-HC-130 tankers, staging at Patrick AFB, Florida, refueled the helicopters.
+Late on August 30, the Air Force Reserve Command's 920th Rescue Wing at Patrick Air Force Base (AFB), Florida flew large HH-60 Pave Hawk helicopters to Jackson, Mississippi in order to fly FEMA damage assessment teams to the disaster zone.
+They and other HH-60s from wing's 943d Rescue Group from Davis Monthan AFB, Arizona, soon began flying search and rescue missions over the disaster zone.
+Such missions commenced on August 31.
+HC-130 tankers staging at Patrick AFB refueled the helicopters.